Overview of the programme of work

 - The LCN has agreed to work together to improve coordinated care for people in Southwark with three or more long term conditions.

-- We have held engagement events with local patients with three or more long term conditions to design coordinated care.
+- We held engagement events with local patients with three or more long term conditions to design coordinated care.

 - Identifying patients via GP practices